 - GRE scores and letters of recommendation are not required.

 - All applicants must first meet the Graduate School admission requirements.
-The Graduate School evaluates your application and transcripts; then, forwards the application to the School of Nursing.
+The Graduate School evaluates your application and transcripts; then, forwards the application to the College of Nursing.
 There is only one UTEP Graduate application process.

 - Hold valid, unencumbered Registered Nurse (RN) license from the state of current practice.